oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/localizations.md

 multiplicatively closed subsets of quotients.

 !!! note
-    Quite a number of functions described below rely on the computation of standard bases.
+    Most functions described here rely on the computation of standard bases.
 Recall that OSCAR supports standard bases for multivariate polynomial rings over fields (exact fields supported by OSCAR) and for multivariate polynomial rings over the integers.